The Homeless ID Project has been helping people who are homeless or experiencing extreme poverty obtain identification for over 29 years.

 Everything about the process of applying for your birth certificate depends on the state where you were born.
 If you were born in:

-- Alabama, Kentucky, Massachusetts, Ohio, Vermont, Washington, or West Virginia: you do not need any ID to apply.
+- Kentucky, Massachusetts, Ohio, Vermont, Washington, or West Virginia: you do not need any ID to apply.

 - Indiana, New Hampshire, New Jersey, North Carolina, Pennsylvania, or Wisconsin: you need a valid Arizona ID card that lists your current address, where you would like your birth certificate sent.